valu-digital/wp-testing-tools/README.md

 # WP Testing Tools

+WordPress testing for everyone! 🤗

 Testing WordPress plugins is PITA.
-The wp-browser project makes it possible but because it requires a working WordPress installation to be usable and setting up one is very laborious.
-This project aims to automate that part.
+The wp-browser project makes it possible but because it requires a working WordPress installation to be usable and setting up one is very laborious which is why many plugins especially smaller ones omit tests completely.
+So the humble mission of this project is make that barrier go away completely!

-It contains following components:
+This project contains following components:

 - A Composer installable script (`wp-install`) for installing WordPress into Docker containers, Github Actions or where ever.